archiebenn/BIOLM0051_analysis/notes.md

     # extract base name of file
     name=$(basename "$fastq" _processed.FASTQ)

-    # run fastqc for a report on the merged fastq file
+    # run fastqc for a report on the merged fastq file (reports not on github)
     fastqc "$fastq" -o FASTQC_reports/

     # seqtk directly to raw fasta conversion (no trimming) and remove any spaces, then save